 Most of the biggest names in banking, as well as many community banks, have been in business for at least 50 years.
 Today, many of them stand on reputations they have built on their commercial prowess and longevity.

 But in 2006, Southern Independent Bank opened its doors for the first time to the communities of Opp and Andalusia, both located in rural Covington County, Alabama.

 “I think we have a pretty cool story,” said Brett Ballard, Southern Independent Bank’s Senior Vice President and Opp Branch Manager.
 “I was working at a big bank, and I started to really see that the big banks were not servicing the rural areas.”

 Ballard, along with 12 board members — six from Opp and six from Andalusia — put their heads together to come up with the founding principles of Southern Independent Bank.
 Next, they hired a team of experienced and locally known bankers to lead the institution’s charge.
 The team consisted of Guy H. “Buddy” Wilkes as CEO, Micah Garner as the Senior Lending Officer, and John Adams as the CFO.

-Wilkes has since retired and Garner is now the CEO and Senior Lending Officer of Southern Independent Bank.
+Wilkes has since retired, Garner is now the CEO, and Jessie Self is now the Senior Lending Officer of Southern Independent Bank.

 “I’ve still got the minutes from that first meeting in March of 2005,” Ballard said.
 “Since we opened in December 2006 in Opp and Andalusia, we have grown to a $240 million bank.
 And in June of this year, we opened a new branch in Florala, which is also in Covington County.”